NOTICE: Department of State Personnel Security and Suitability Customer Service Center Phone Being Spoofed

 Who decides the level of clearance?

-The Department of State’s Bureau of Human Resources determines whether a position will require a security clearance, as well as the level required, based upon the duties and responsibilities of the position and using OPM’s Position Designation Tool.
+The Department of State’s Bureau of Global Talent Management determines whether a position will require a security clearance, as well as the level required, based upon the duties and responsibilities of the position and using OPM’s .

 What is a public trust?
 A non-sensitive position?

-Public trust and low-risk/non-sensitive are national security eligibility determinations, NOT security clearances.
+Public trust and low risk/non-sensitive determinations are not security clearances.

 Public trust determinations are requested for applicants whose positions will require access to information at the high- or moderate-risk levels, based upon duties and responsibilities of the position.
 A public trust background investigation will include many aspects of a full security clearance investigation.